sudsho/multitask-learning-framework/README.md

 # multitask-learning-framework

-Multi-task learning (MTL) framework for jointly training models with shared backbones and task-specific heads.
-Includes runnable demos for NLP (BERT shared trunk -> sentiment + NER + topic) and CV (ResNet trunk -> classification + segmentation).
+Sandbox for multi-task learning (MTL) with a shared backbone and task-specific heads.
+Runnable toy demos for NLP (BERT trunk with sentiment + topic + NER heads) and CV (ResNet trunk with classification + segmentation heads).

 ## Why

-Training one model per task is expensive and ignores the structure that tasks in the same domain often share.
-MTL lets a single backbone amortise feature extraction across related tasks, which can improve sample efficiency and sometimes accuracy on the harder/smaller tasks.
+Training one model per task is expensive and ignores structure that tasks in the same domain often share.
+MTL lets a single backbone amortise feature extraction across related tasks.
 The tricky bit is loss balancing: a naive sum of task losses lets one task dominate.
-This repo implements three loss-weighting strategies side by side so the trade-off is easy to inspect.
+This repo implements two loss-weighting strategies (uniform, learnable uncertainty) so the trade-off is easy to inspect on toy data.

+## Scope and honest limits

+This is a scaffold, not a training platform.

+- Data is synthetic in both demos: NLP uses 8 hand-written sentences repeated 32x; CV draws coloured shapes on a black background.
+No AG News, CoNLL, Pascal VOC, or any other public dataset is downloaded or used.
+- The training scripts do not save model weights, only a `history.pt` with logged metrics.
+There is no exported checkpoint to serve.
+- The FastAPI app under `src/api/main.py` is an endpoint-shape stub.
+It uses simple keyword heuristics for the NLP response and a constant response for vision.
+It does not run the trained model.
+- Task lists are hardcoded in `examples/run_nlp.py` and `examples/run_vision.py`.
+  The YAML configs only drive the loss weighter, seed, batch sizes, learning rate, and epoch count.

 ## What's in here

 - shared backbone (BERT for NLP, ResNet for CV) with a `ModuleDict` of heads
-- pluggable loss-weighting: uniform, learnable uncertainty (Kendall et al 2018), GradNorm (Chen et al 2018)
+- loss-weighting strategies: uniform, learnable uncertainty (Kendall et al 2018)
-- per-task training curve and gradient-norm visualisation tools
+- per-task training curve and task-weight visualisation
-- FastAPI app exposing `/predict_nlp` and `/predict_vision`
+- FastAPI stub with `/predict_nlp` and `/predict_vision` returning heuristic /
-- demos: AG News + CoNLL-style toy NER (NLP), Pascal VOC subset (CV)
+  constant outputs (no model inference)

 ## Layout